Implementing the AWS AI-DLC Standard

 What Running It Looks Like

-When AIDLC is working, engineering stops being the bottleneck.
+When the AI-DLC Workspace is installed, engineering stops being the bottleneck.

 “We went from two-week sprints with half the tickets done to shipping every planned unit in a week.
 The process didn’t slow us down — it removed the ambiguity that was slowing us down.”